oscovida/oscovida/info.md

     that we don't want for development, and javascript to enable disqus.
 (Not sure if we want the latter, but we might as well set it up while there is no traffic on the page, and then deactivate if we don't want it.)

+    `make publish` also copies `ipynb` files into the coronavirus/tools/wwwroot/ipynb directory.

 - the `generate-countries.ipynb` notebook creates files `germany.md` and
   `world.md` (and more) in pelican/contents